-If your child is physically big enough to play this guitar then the playability is great.
+If your child is physically big enough to play this guitar, then the playability is excellent.
 As I mentioned above, the neck and the body are bigger than what you would find on a comparable acoustic guitar, but that is par for the course with classical models.
-The large size of the body and neck are something to be aware of, it would be a good idea to test it out at your local music shop before purchase as getting an incorrect size of instrument for a child can affect how easy it is to learn and play.
-The C40 is very light so that is a plus for older children, obviously making it comfortable to hold.
+The large size of the body and neck are something to be aware of; it would be a good idea to test it out at your local music shop before purchase as getting an incorrect size of instrument for a child can affect how easy it is to learn and play.
+The C40 is very light, so that is a plus for older children, obviously making it comfortable to hold.
 The action is good, so it is not too hard for children to press down on the strings.

 The C40 stays in tune very well after the strings have settled (see below).
 For the price, I think you would have trouble finding a guitar that sounds as good as this one.
 The sound is rich, and the tone is warm, It stays in tune very well, (again) for an instrument in this price range.

-As with most of their models, you aren’t going to find a lot of problems with Yamaha’s workmanship, they are known for their quality.
+As with most of their models, you aren’t going to find a lot of problems with Yamaha’s production, they are known for their quality.
 This model in particular is very sturdy although light in weight.
 The wood they use is a little bit prone to denting, but the body structure is solid.

 What to look out for with the C40